 - If your web folder on the remote server is above the root, you may have to precede the Host Directory name with ../ or even ../../ (one set of double dots takes you up one level, two sets take you up two levels, etc.).
 This type of setup is uncommon.

 One good method of troubleshooting Host Directory issues is to try to drag-and-drop a file in the Files panel, instead of using the Put button or synchronizing.
 See Dragging and dropping files below for more information.

-In most cases, users do not need to change the default site preference options (see the image above).
-However, when troubleshooting problems with transferring large files, 530 and/or 550 errors, or loss of connection, it is useful to try other Preference settings.
+In most cases, users do not need to change the default site preference options.
+However, when troubleshooting problems with transferring large files, 530 and/or 550 errors, or loss of connection, trying other Preference settings is useful.
 To access the Preferences dialog box, choose Edit > Preferences> select Site from the Category column.

 The settings relevant to FTP in the site preferences dialog box are:

 - FTP connection: ___ and Disconnect After ___ Minutes Idle